aws/aws-emr-containers-best-practices/content/metastore-integrations/docs/hive-metastore.md

 The above job lists databases from a remote RDS Hive Metastore, creates a new table and then queries it.

-### **Hive metastore thrift service through thrift:// protocol**
+### **2-Hive metastore thrift service through thrift:// protocol**

 In this example, the spark application is configured to connect to an external Hive metastore thrift server.
 The thrift server is running on `EMR on EC2's master node` and AWS RDS Aurora is used as database for the Hive metastore.

+Running an EMR on EC2 cluster as a thrift server, simplify the application configuration and setup.
+You can start quickly with reduced engineering effort.
+However, your maintenance overhead may increase, since you will be monitoring two types of clusters, i.e. EMR on EC2 and EMR on EKS.

 **thriftscript.py:**